-The Company is currently planning to conduct a pivotal clinical study following the FDA's granting phenoxodiol fast track status.
-The trial will use phenoxodiol in combination with cisplatin and will test phenoxodiol's efficacy as a chemo-sensitizing agent in late stage ovarian cancer patients who are refractory to cisplatin and taxanes.
-The Company is working with the FDA to develop a trial protocol which will determine the trial parameters including the number of treatment arms needed to be completed and the number of patients required to be tested in each arm.
+The Company is currently planning to conduct a pivotal clinical study to support marketing approval of phenoxodiol for ovarian cancer.
+The trial will use phenoxodiol in combination with standard chemotherapy and will test phenoxodiol's efficacy as a chemo-sensitizing agent in late stage ovarian cancer patients who are refractory to standard chemotherapies.
+The Company is discussing trial design with the FDA to develop a trial protocol, including the number of treatment arms needed to be completed and the number of patients required to be tested in each arm.
 The Company is still in the planning stage of the trial design and has not determined the cash resources needed to complete the trial.

-Also, additional cash resources may be required if a new cancer compound is developed by Novogen and the Company secures a license under the terms of the License Option Deed.
-Novogen has notified the Company that its new anti-cancer compound NV-18 is now an "option compound" under the terms of the License Option Deed and that Novogen has commenced phase 1 clinical trials.
+Also, additional cash resources may be required if a new cancer compound is developed by Novogen and the Company secures a license under the terms of the Company's license option deed from Novogen.
+Novogen has notified the Company that its new anti-cancer compound NV-18 is now an "option compound" under the terms of the license option deed and that Novogen has commenced phase I clinical trials.
 The Company has commissioned an independent report on NV-18 and will review initial clinical results before making a decision to commence license negotiations with Novogen.